harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 1).md

 while their urban counterparts spend Rs 95 on travel through this mode of transport.
 Auto-rickshaws are the second most widespread mode of transport, with 38 percent of rural households and 47 percent of urban households reporting having used them.
-It is followed by taxi, railways, and rickshaws.
+It is followed by taxis, railways, and rickshaws.
 Urban households spend 12.5 percent on railways while rural households spend a fraction of that amount at 4.4 percent.
 (Bakshi 2016)